mii-key/obsidian-links/docs/insider/convert-multiple-links.md

 Convert multiple autolinks in a note or in a selection to markdown links

 - Command palette: **Convert Autolinks to Markdown links**

+### Convert URLs to markdown links
+Convert multiple raw URLs in a note or in a selection to markdown links

+- Command palette: **Convert URLs to Markdown links**
+- Context menu: **Convert URLs to Markdown links** (turn on in Settings)